-Many insurance companies will pressure victims to quickly settle after a car accident.
-A lawyer can handle all communication with the other insurance company for you, including negotiating a settlement on your behalf.
-If we cannot come to a settlement that you accept, we can assist you in filing a lawsuit against the other driver.
+Many insurance companies will pressure victims to settle quickly after a car accident.
+A lawyer from our team will handle all communication with the other driver’s insurer for you, including negotiating on your behalf.
+If we cannot come to a settlement that you accept, our attorneys will assist you in filing a lawsuit against the other driver.

 Click to contact our personal injury lawyers today